Description

 This medicine may increase your risk of having spinal or epidural blood clots when it is used together with certain other medicines or procedures.
 Check with your doctor right away if you have midline back pain, numbness, tingling, or weakness in the legs or feet, or loss of control of the bowel or bladder (incontinence).

-The needle guard of the prefilled syringe of this medicine contains dry natural latex rubber.
-Tell your doctor if you have any allergies with latex or rubber.
+The needle guard of the prefilled syringe of this medicine contains natural rubber (a derivative of latex).
+Tell your doctor if you have a latex allergy before using this medicine.

 Side Effects